A-Archives-and-Forks/wikijump/install/dev/README.md

 For a permanent dev deployment, you can run docker-compose to start the provided containers.
 Feel free to modify this configuration to suit your purposes.

-The main infrastructural requirement is for two S3 buckets.
+The main infrastructural requirements are a Postgres database and two S3 buckets.
 Information about how to access external resources must be passed as environment variables.
-Presently, Postgres and Valkey (Redis) are exposed as Docker images.
-If you wish, you can replace these with external services by updating the appropriate environment variables.
+Presently, Valkey (Redis) is exposed as Docker images.
+If you wish, you can replace it with an external service by updating the appropriate environment variables.

 Note that the database is intended to be recreated on dev re-deploy (at least for the time being), which can be implemented by deleting the container before the next `up`.